kubb-labs/kubb/docs/reference/pluginManager/index.md

 # PluginManager <Badge type="info" text="@kubb/core" />

-The `PluginManager` instance contains the building blocks in executing plugins(in a specific order).
-This contains a queue system, the `FileManager`, `resolvePath` that will be used to retreive a path needed for plugin x and also `resolveName` to retreive a name that can be used for a function/file/type.
+The `PluginManager` instance contains the building blocks for executing plugins(in a specific order).
+This contains a queue system, the `FileManager`, `resolvePath` that will be used to retrieve a path needed for plugin x and also `resolveName` to retrieve a name that can be used for a function/file/type.

 ::: tip
 Here we also create the core plugin with the link(see `this.`) to the `PluginManager`.